er537/blog/_posts/2023-09-05-whisper_interpretability.md

     <img src="/blog/assets/images/whisper_interpretability/encoder/attn_mask.png" alt="attn_mask" style="width:300px; height:300px;" />
 </div>

 Here are the transcripts that emerge as we limit the attention window for various k values.
-We observe that even when k is reduced to 75, the model continues to generate reasonably precise transcripts, indicating that information is being encoded in a localized manner.
+We observe that even when k is reduced to 75 (normally k=750), the model continues to generate reasonably precise transcripts, indicating that information is being encoded in a localized manner.

-##### Original transcript (seq_len=1500):
+##### Original transcript (k=750):
 'hot ones.
 The show where celebrities answer hot questions while feeding even hotter wings.'